arkabagchi1993/GROMACS_Files/README.md

 	> 0 & ! a H*
  	> q

+# Making the position restraint file for the ligand #

 #Now, make the position restraint file for the ligand.
 It is not always required for Protein-Protein and Protein-DNA/RNA simulation as the "pdb2gmx" already builds a position restraint file for the ligand (which was previously described to rename as "posre_LIG.itp".#